 Antibiotics revolutionized medicine, but it is likely that no single antibiotic caused as big of a drop in deaths as a simple over-the-counter medicine that you have probably taken it at some point without appreciating how revolutionary it is.
 It treats the ailment that was the biggest killer in the world for thousands of years until sometime in the mid 20th century.
 Guess what ailment it is:

 - Everyone in the world gets it occasionally, including you.

 - It is an infectious disease that is caused by numerous different pathogens.
 But the most important treatment is the same for all pathogens, so doctors rarely even try to figure out which pathogen is causing the disease.

 - It was particularly tragic because it mostly killed infants and children.

 - Largely due to a new treatment its death toll dropped from 5 million children annually in the early 1980s, to only 1.5 million in 2004 (WHO).

 - The treatment only costs pennies per day and can be produced at home by anyone with the most rudimentary ability to follow a recipe.

 - Although the new treatment has caused death rates to plummet, there is still a lot of work to be done and in 2008, it was still the world’s second leading cause of death in children under 5.

-- Although it rarely kills anyone in rich countries, in 2001 it was still the fourth biggest killer in total in developing countries.
+- Although it rarely kills anyone in rich countries today, it was still the fourth biggest killer in developing countries in 2001.

 Diarrhea is much harder to manage in poor, tropical nations because of bad sanitation and rich countries developed intravenous treatment which was effective, but that is expensive and requires medical professionals to administer so diarrhea remained the biggest killer in poor countries until the a new treatment was developed in the 1970s which almost magically eliminates over 90% of diarrheal deaths for pennies per treatment.
 The British medical journal, the Lancet called it, “potentially the most important medical advance this century,” but most people don’t even know what it is.